 It’s not that I don’t see the value in executives writing about their perspectives and their work.
 I’ve worked with plenty of really smart CEOs (that’s why I took these gigs in the first place), and their take on things is interesting and well worth a read, especially in business publications.
 I’d just prefer to see them writing more of it themselves (okay maybe with some help—let’s face it, not everyone can string sentences together convincingly), and sticking to their own areas of expertise.
 I’d also like to see less space being given to these stories than to unbiased, reported work.
 These pieces should flow naturally as an outgrowth of a person’s experience and expertise, they should not be a whole additional job for either the executive or, as is the case now, the person they hire to impersonate them.
 The trouble really begins when marketing departments and PR firms push CEOS for a blog post a week—that’s something no CEO worth his or her corner office has time for, nor should they—and when they get sucked into thinking they need to philosophize on topics well outside their purview.

 As for me, I’ve decided I’m done being part of the problem.
-I will never again pen a “thought leadership” piece or a corporate blog post.
+I will never again pen a “thought leadership” piece with no input from the supposed thought leader.
 I refuse to have even one more conversation in which I explain to a publicist or CEO why I will not connect them with editors I know, or why it would be impossible for their “contributed content” to appear in The New Yorker.
 I can’t take it anymore.
 I would rather devote my time to projects (like the one I co-founded here, see now I’m promoting my own shit) that are trying to figure out a way to make real journalism pay real journalists a real living wage.
 And hey, we’re also realists, so we’re forging partnerships and making great stories available with a Creative Commons license to address publishers’ need for more free content.

 If I take a pay cut in the meantime, I’d rather supplement my income with part-time work outside the writing profession.
 I’ve worked as a waitress, babysitter, tutor, barista, grocery bagger, pharmacy clerk, and dog walker.
 I’ve got more than enough money-making skills and experience to pick up jobs that don’t make me feel like I’m selling myself and other journalists out.
 [For the record, I’ve also got rent and bills and childcare to pay, and no trust fund, so don’t go there.]